-That beach-ready body is almost in sight - just try these swim workouts and you’ll be all set for the summer season.
+That beach-ready body is almost in sight - just try these swim workouts at the gym and you’ll be all set for the summer season.
 Try to aim to workout in the pool three to four times a week.

 1. Beginners freestyle

 Keep things simple, with a workout focused on freestyle.
 Using this technique helps keep boredom at bay and mixes up muscle use; alternate between breaststroke and backstroke throughout.